 5.1 Descriptive analysis of the strings

 We begin by presenting some descriptive statistics, analyzed with the TraMineR package (Gabadinho et al. 2011).
 Despite the large number or possibilities, in practice, there are only 27 strings that illustrate the career paths of Brazilian regulators.
 The reason for this is the low rate of transitions from one state to the other during the first or last five years of the sequence.
 When transitions take place, they tend to occur before and after the term on the regulatory board.
 This stability may be observed in the tempogram (Figure 1), where the 0 point refers to the term on the board of the IRA.

+A tempogram is a graph that displays, year by year, the distribution of individuals across possible states.
+In the first five years and the last five years, the rule is stability, and the distribution of states does not change significantly.
+However, there is some change in the moment of leaving the mandate as a member of the board, that is, comparing before-and-after the mandate.
+There seems to be some migration from the public sector to the private sector, regardless of political affiliation.
+Also, there are some individuals that leave the dataset (NA), probably to establish their own consultancy firms.

 As a result of the low number of observed sequences, the ten most common sequences correspond to 84.6% of occurrences, as displayed in Figure 2.